 Today, there are a number of platforms and technology solutions that use cash information and gather it into a real-time prediction of profits vs. debt down to the minute.
 New financial modeling technology that provides a reliable estimate of an organization’s future financial position is becoming increasingly sought after by large enterprises and small enterprises alike – especially given volatility around the way businesses have had to shift operations quickly over the last year.

 Before investing in a technology tool to help your team scenario-plan or make important business changes, learn the important items to look for in cash flow analysis technology below.

 Cash Flow Analysis Technology Key Terms

 Granting cash flow analysis and tracking is an important part of your business plan— but what comes first?
 A step above traditional automated reporting systems, APIs, AI, and ML are the backbone of what modern cash flow analysis tech uses to offer accurate, real-time data reporting.
-Here’s some hotwords you’ll likely see in cash flow tech content:
+Here are some trending words you’ll likely see in cash flow tech content:

-Helpful tip: when you’re doing your research, ask good questions about a company’s use of Artificial Intelligence.
+Helpful tip: When researching, ask good questions about a company’s use of Artificial Intelligence.
 The difference could be significant.

 Two Types of Cash Forecasting: Direct and Indirect

 There are two types of cash forecasting—direct and indirect.

 - Direct cash forecasting is typically for short term management purposes.
 This method uses various systems and algorithms to get as close to real-time reporting as possible.

 - Indirect cash forecasting is longer in duration and focuses more on future income using historical and current data.